whistlegraph/aesthetic-computer/README.txt

   - Wild Test URL; https://testing--wildxyz-market-4231.netlify.app/jeffrey-scudder/freaky-flowers/0/

   - Freaky Flowers
+    - [-] Don't advance a playing demo if tabbed out.
+    - [] Draw the full wand preview and include size changes.
     - [] Tap or two finger pinch to zoom and slow rotation.
       - [] Or do some kind of lazy wand follow / rotate camera to wand situation.
     - [] Let go to snap back.